ipastusi/netreact/README.md

 ### Why automatic event file cleanup on macOS makes fswatch incorrectly detect file deletion as file creation?

-If you are using Netreact on macOS with automatic cleanup of generated event files enabled using `-a` flag, and `fswatch` incorrectly reports file deletion as `Created` events, you might want to increase the cleanup delay to e.g. 30 seconds.
+If you are using Netreact on macOS with enabled automatic cleanup of generated event files, and `fswatch` incorrectly reports file deletion as `Created` events, you might want to increase the cleanup delay to a higher value, e.g. 30 seconds.
 See [fswatch #144](https://github.com/emcrisostomo/fswatch/issues/144#issuecomment-264135666).

 ### Netreact doesn't detect any ARP traffic, unless I start tcpdump on the same machine.
 Why is that?

 By default, `tcpdump` puts the interface into promiscuous mode.
-If this makes Netreact start detecting ARP traffic, you will likely want to use the Netreact `-p` flag to put the interface into promiscuous mode without having to use `tcpdump`.
+If this makes Netreact start detecting ARP traffic, you will likely want to configure Netreact to put the interface into promiscuous mode without having to use `tcpdump`.

 ### How can I leave Netreact running on the remote host, disconnect, and reconnect to that remote session again?